BeAPI/wp-redirect-loop/README.md

 # Redirect Loop Detector

-Detect and break redirect loop.
+Detect and break redirect loop from wp_redirect.

 If your installation has debug mode activated, any redirect loop will trigger a wp_die screen.